hanami/guides/content/v2.0/views/views-and-exposures.md

 => "<html><body><h1>Pride and Prejudice</h1><p>The 1813 Jane Austen classic.</p></body></html>"
 ```

-## Providing input to the view
+## View input

-Of course in a real application we'll want to source book information from a database or other storage, rendering the particular book the visitor requested.
+Of course in a real application you may want to source book information from a database, and render the specific book requested.

-Assuming the books show action services a route like `GET /books/:id`, we can pass the requested book id to the view as input:
+Assuming the books show action services a route like `GET /books/:id`, the requested book id can be passed from the action to the view as view input:

 ```ruby
 # app/actions/books/show.rb